 Accounting Policy – Meaning of Accounting Policy with different types

 Accounting Policy – Accounting Policies refer to specific accounting principles and methods of applying these principles adopted by the enterprise in the preparation and presentation of financial statements.
+Policies are based on various accounting concepts, principles and conventions.
 Accounting policies are the specific principles and procedures implemented by a company’s management team and are used to prepare its financial statements.
 These include any methods, measurement systems and procedures for presenting disclosures.

 There is no single list of accounting policies, which are applicable to all enterprises in all circumstances.
 Enterprises operate in diverse and complex environmental situations and so they have to adopt various policies.
 The choice of specific accounting policy appropriate to the specific circumstances in which the enterprise is operating, calls for considerate judgement by the management

 The areas wherein different accounting policies are frequently encountered can be given as follows:

 - Methods of depreciation, depletion and amortization;